palantirnet/the-build/README.md

 This repository contains reusable phing build tasks for our Drupal projects, and in the future may contain custom phing build tasks.

 To use these build tasks:

 * Add `the-build` to your project using composer: `composer require palantirnet/the-build`
-* Copy `build.dist.xml` to the root of your project: `cp vendor/palantirnet/the-build/build.dist.xml build.xml`
+* Install the default `build.xml` to your project: `vendor/bin/phing -f vendor/palantirnet/the-build/tasks/install.xml`
-* Edit your new build.xml to suit the project
+* Edit your new build.xml to suit

 ## Our packages.json